-Photo by Flickr user technotheory under Creative Commons for Attribution.
+(Photo by Flickr user technotheory, used under a Creative Commons license)

 If you read about tech startups, write about tech startups, or yell about tech startups, you’re more than likely familiar with people who work at tech startups calling themselves and their employees “rockstars” and “ninjas,” because through technology anything is possible and words cease to hold their original meanings.